-If you have a tenant/landlord relationship with us you can make a complaint.
-This includes anyone who has a tenancy, lease, service agreement, licence to occupy or any other arrangement to occupy premises owned or managed by one of our subsidiary organisations in either a sole or joint capacity.
+If you have a customer/landlord relationship with us you can make a complaint.
+This includes anyone who has a tenancy, lease, service agreement, licence to occupy or any other arrangement to occupy premises owned or managed by us in either a sole or joint capacity.
 If you live in a property where someone else has the relationship and want to make a complaint, we will only respond to the person who has the relationship with us, unless we have their written permission to correspond with you.

 Similarly, if you hold the relationship with us but would like someone else to make the complaint on your behalf, for example a friend or relative, we will only respond to your representative if we have your signed permission to do so.
-Otherwise, all correspondence will be sent to you.
+Otherwise, all contact will be with you.

-If you are a member of a household where no-one has a tenant/ landlord relationship with any of our subsidiary organisations, for example you are a home owner or private tenant, you may still make a complaint to us if you feel that we are responsible.
+If you are a member of a household where no-one has a customer/ landlord relationship with us, for example you are a home owner or private tenant, you may still make a complaint to us if you feel that we are responsible.

 If you wish to make a complaint anonymously, we will investigate it as best we can.

 If you wish to complain, you should do this within four months of the cause of the complaint.